cerebry/backend-dev-challenge/README.md

 * The application should be written in Python and use the Django web framework
 * End result should be deployed on AWS (it provides a free tiers you can use).

+## Can I use a database?

+If you wish, it's OK to use external systems such as a database, an Elastic index, etc. in your solution.
+But this is certainly not required to complete the basic requirements of the challenge.
+Keep in mind that our goal here is to see some code of yours; if you only implement a thin API on top of a DB we won't have much to look at.

+Our advice is that if you choose to use an external search system, you had better be doing something really truly awesome with it.

 ## Bonus